 As the flag administration of PNG, the NMSA is responsible for introducing new regulations that give effect to and implement the various IMO Conventions that PNG is a signatory to.

-The proposed draft Regulations are now available for Stakeholder comments.
+The proposed draft Regulation is now available for Stakeholder comments.
 All comments and queries can be sent to NMSA by filling the form below and hitting the SEND FEEDBACK button.
-Any written document should be addressed to Legal Department and sent to NMSA via email address email@example.com or through the NMSA postal address listed at the bottom of this page.
+Any written document should be addressed to Legal Department and sent to NMSA via email address firstname.lastname@example.org or through the NMSA postal address listed at the bottom of this page.